s-webber/spring-boot-blackjack/README.md

 ## Getting Started

-To build this project you will first require [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed.
+To build this project you will first require Java 8 or higher.

 The project can be built and started by using the command: